 Wenzhou Supermarkets

-📍 Establishments in Usera: calle de Dolores Barranco, 70 and calle Nicolás Sánchez, 17
+📍 Establishments in Usera: Calle de Dolores Barranco, 70 and Calle Nicolás Sánchez, 17.

-The Reloj sundials and the Moscardó colony
+Sundials and the Moscardó colony

-Manzanares Linear Park
+Linear Park of Manzanares

 You may not be familiar with the name, but what you’ve probably seen before is the mythical sculpture of La Dama del Manzanares, a work of the Valencian artist Manolo Valdés in the shape of a woman’s head and 13 meters high.
 It is located at the top of La Atalaya, a pyramid-shaped viewpoint designed by the famous Catalan architect Ricardo Bofill.